 The cause of pituitary tumors is unknown.
 Most pituitary tumors are sporadic and not associated with genetic factors that are inherited or can be passed on to children.

 Pituitary tumors that produce enough prolactin to affect health occur in approximately 14 out of 100,000 people.

-Prolactinoma is treated with medications that act like dopamine (dopamine agonists) such as bromocriptine and cabergoline because dopamine inhibits prolactin secretion.
-These medications reduce the size of the tumor and reduce the amount of prolactin secretion in approximately 80% of patients.
+Prolactinoma is treated with medications that act like dopamine (dopamine agonists) such as bromocriptine, quinagolide and cabergoline because dopamine inhibits prolactin secretion.
+These medications reduce the size of the tumor and reduce the amount of prolactin secretion in approximately 80-90% of patients.
 Surgery may be recommended if medical therapy is not effective or bothersome side effects (dizziness, mental fogginess, nausea, vomiting).
 For both medical therapy and surgery, cure rates depend on the size and location of the tumor and the prolactinoma can recur in some affected individuals.
 Radiation therapy is sometimes used to control growth of a prolactinoma if no response to medications and not amenable to surgery.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010

 Some current clinical trials also are posted on the following page on the NORD website: